T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group: Pseudo-periodic homeomorphisms.

-\begin{remark} By Corollary 2.2 in \cite{MM} we have that $\calD_{s,c}$ has a screw number of $-s$.
-In particular the negative Denh twist $\calD_{1,0}$ has screw number $-1$. \end{remark}
+\begin{remark} By Corollary 2.2 in \cite{MM} we have that $\calD_{s,c}$ has a screw number equal to $-s$.
+In particular the negative Dehn twist $\calD_{1,0}$ has screw number $-1$. \end{remark}

-We start with an easy lemma that is important for \Cref{thm:mixed_model} \begin{lemma} Let $\{\calA_i\}_{i=1}^\alpha$ be a set of annuli and $\phi$ as in \Cref{def:screw_number} and such that $\phi|_{\calA_1}^\alpha$ does not interchange boundary components.
+We start with an easy lemma that is important for \Cref{thm:mixed_model} \begin{lemma} Let $\{\calA_i\}_{i=1}^\alpha$ be a set of annuli and $\phi$ as in \Cref{def:screw_number} permuting them cyclically.
+Suppose that $\phi|_{\calA_1}^\alpha$ does not interchange boundary components.
 Then, after an isotopy of $\phi$ preserving the action at all the boundary components, there exist coordinates for the annuli in the orbit such that where $m$ and $c$ are associated to $\calA_1$ and $\phi^\alpha|_{\calA_1}$ as in \Cref{lem:lin}. \end{lemma}

 \begin{proof}

 Isotope $\phi$ if necessary in order to take a parametrization of $\calA_1$, associated to $\phi^{\alpha}:\calA_1 \rightarrow \calA_1$ as in \Cref{lem:lin}.
 Denote this parametrization by $\eta_1:\MS^1 \times I\to \calA_1$.